schibsted/account-sdk-android/ui/README.md

 - `locale` the locale to use for the UIs.
 Defaults to `Locale.getDefault()`
 - `identifierType` which identifier to use for the UIs. `Identifier.IdentifierType.EMAIL` or `Identifier.IdentifierType.SMS`.
 Defaults to email.
 - `signUpEnabled` option to enable or disable sign-up, only allowing existing users.
 Defaults to true.
+- `smartlockEnabled` option to enable or disable smartlock, Defaults to true.
 - `headerResource` a drawable resource to use as the banner icon.
 - `teaserText` a text to display in the first screen.
 Limited to 3 lines.